grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Time series to table transform

-> **Note:** This transformation is available in Grafana 9.5+ as an opt-in beta feature.
-> Modify Grafana [configuration file][] to enable the `timeSeriesTable` [feature toggle][] to use it.

 Use this transformation to convert time series result into a table, converting time series data frame into a "Trend" field.
 "Trend" field can then be rendered using [sparkline cell type][], producing an inline sparkline for each table row.
 If there are multiple time series queries, each will result in a separate table data frame.
 These can be joined using join or merge transforms to produce a single table with multiple sparklines per row.

+> **Note:** This transformation is available in Grafana 9.5+ as an opt-in beta feature.
+> Modify Grafana [configuration file][] to enable the `timeSeriesTable` [feature toggle][] to use it.

 ### Format Time

-{{% admonition type="note" %}}
-This transformation is available in Grafana 10.1+ as an alpha feature.
-{{% /admonition %}}

 Use this transformation to format the output of a time field.
 Output can be formatted using (Moment.js format strings)[https://momentjs.com/docs/#/displaying/].
 For instance, if you would like to display only the year of a time field the format string `YYYY` can be used to show the calendar year (e.g. 1999, 2012, etc.).